Prices verified June 22, 2026

 Is PlushCare worth it without insurance?

 Usually no. Without insurance, you pay $19.99 membership plus $129 per visit plus full cash medication price.
 A typical all-in of $300-$500/mo.
 Specialists like Mochi or Hims will be cheaper.
-PlushCare's value is real PCP access for prior authorization, which is wasted without insurance to authorize.
+PlushCare's value is real PCP access for prior authorization.
+That is wasted without insurance to authorize.

 How do I avoid the free trial conversion charge?